Ultimate Ireland Road Trip Itinerary

 If you aren’t interested in another night in the city, check out some of the Killarney National Park.

 Day 12: Killarney to Cork.
 You will want an early start this day to really take advantage of the Ring of Kerry.
 The Ring of Kerry is typically done anti-clockwise for good reason.
-In peak season large tour buses run anti-clockwise, so if you run opposite them you will be meeting them head-on in very narrow roads.
-We were behind a couple busses but were able to get out ahead of them at viewpoints.
+In peak season large tour buses run anti-clockwise, so if you run opposite them you will be meeting them head-on through very narrow roads.
+We were behind a couple of busses but were able to get out ahead of them at viewpoints.
 Also, when several buses were parked together, we knew that was a good spot to check out.
 A nice stop at the Ballinskelligs Castle will help break up the drive.
 There is a bridge to cross from the shore to the castle.
 The Skellig Ring is well worth the extra loop.
 For a good bathroom break, stop in Portmagee for the 2002 Top Toilet Runner-Up award.
-After a bathroom break, head to the Kerry Cliff’s for outstanding blue water cliff views.
+After a bathroom break, head to the Kerry Cliffs for outstanding blue water cliff views.
 The stop is definitely worth the €6 admission.
 There are wonderful small towns along this drive.
 Stop in Sneem for a lunch break, or pack a picnic lunch for along the way.
 You will end the loop at Killarney National Park.
 You could probably spend an entire day here but at least stop at the Torc Waterfall.
 There is a parking lot that is only a 5-minute walk to the falls.
 If you have more time, enjoy one of the longer scenic trails.
 Enjoy as much of the park as you can but there is an hour and a half drive to Cork tonight.
 If you still have energy by the time you arrive in Cork make sure to check out the awesome music scene.
-Cork is the second largest city in Ireland with a great nightlife.
+Cork is the second-largest city in Ireland with great nightlife.

 Tip: Stay an extra night in Killarney to fully enjoy the National Park.
 Or, stay an extra night in Cork so you aren’t trying to go out dancing after a full day of driving.

 Day 13: Cork to Dublin.
 The Blarney Castle is about a 15-minute drive out of Cork but I would skip the tourist trap and enjoy Cork.
-If you must go to Blarney, it is €16 to pay online, or €18 at the door.
+If you must go to Blarney, it is €16 to pay online or €18 at the door.
 Bring cash, because it is a €20 minimum card purchase.
 Expect to wait in a long line and kiss easily the germiest tourist attraction in existence.
 Remove hats, glasses, bags, and scarves.
 After climbing a very narrow, winding staircase, you are rewarded with great views of Cork and the castle grounds at the top.
-Cork is filled with shops, café’s, music, pubs, food, Cathedrals and much more.
+Cork is filled with shops, café’s, music, pubs, food, Cathedrals, and much more.
 You can easily enjoy a whole day here, but it is a three-hour drive to Dublin still.
 We enjoyed a lovely afternoon before carrying on to Dublin.
 We stayed at the Finnstown Castle, just outside of Dublin.
 It had a cozy, castle feel with excellent amenities and nice rooms.
 It was a short walk down to the Lord Lucan Bar which we enjoyed and only a half an hour drive to the airport the next day.

 Tip: Most of the parking in Cork is about €3 an hour but there is plenty of public transportation, so you can leave your car parked for the day.